gapitio/gapit-htmlgraphics-panel/README.md

 Having a json file sort of as a configuration file makes it much easier to copy a panel and change some values in the json file instead of going through the javascripts for it.

 Think of this scenario: You have three dashboards with similar graphics.
 The only difference is a value range.
-You can create one code for all three panels, and have a configuration file (code data) with the ranges.
+You can create one code for all three panels, and have a configuration file (Custom properties) with the ranges.
 Also makes it much easier to change later on (bugs, changes and additions) when the code is similar on all the panels.

 ### CSS